-Work on an update to the Town of Sugar Creek impact fee ordinance and needs assessment will be completed in 2013.
-A comprehensive update of the Village of Hartland land division ordinance will also be completed in 2013.
-Work on an update to the Town of Belgium zoning ordinance and map will be initiated in 2013.
+Work on an update to the Town of Belgium zoning ordinance and map was initiated in 2013 and will continue in 2014.
 The update will include changes necessary to bring town zoning into compliance with State zoning requirements for farmland preservation areas enacted by the Wisconsin Legislature in 2009, and to maintain consistency with the new Ozaukee County farmland preservation plan and the Town comprehensive plan.
 SEWRPC will also provide assistance to local governments, on request and subject to staff availability, to update zoning ordinances and maps and land division and official mapping ordinances as necessary to implement comprehensive plans, and to address new State laws and regulations and Court decisions that affect local land use regulation, including the changes to the Wisconsin Farmland Preservation Program enacted by the Wisconsin Legislature in 2009.